Junos16/Notes/DYP/SE CG/2. Polygon, Windowing and Clipping/2D Clipping.md

 			- Both endpoints are outside but on either sides of window
 			- One endpoint is inside the window
 		- Completely
-			- Both points are outside but both endpoints lie on the same si
+			- Both points are outside but both endpoints lie on the same side of the window
+	- Algorithms
+		-
 - Polygon Clipping
+	-